Jimmy Garoppolo Player Prop Bets for NFL Week 12 | San Francisco vs. Minnesota 11/28/2021

 Season Stats

-- He's also carried the ball 27 times for 40 yards and three touchdowns, averaging 4.0 yards per game.
+- He also has 40 rushing yards on 27 carries (with three touchdowns), averaging 4.0 yards per game.

 - The 49ers, who rank 18th in the NFL in points scored, have dropped back to pass 50.9% of the time while running the football 49.1% of the time.